-The school has well-being 'check-ins' across all year groups from Years 7-13.
+The school has well-being 'check-ins' across all year groups from Years 7-11.
 This is under the whole school mental health 'framework' of mood scales.
 Mood scales are a supportive tool to help students recognise, show and regulate emotions.
 They give a language to how the young person is feeling.
 'I am feeling yellow today.'
 They also give strategies to co-regulate and self-regulate how they are feeling and restore a sense of control and personal efficacy.
 It will enable us as a school to ensure we can support all students with their mental health.

 The school also has well-being weeks which involve exploring mental health in Tutor Time.
-The school also has a well-being cabinet group as part of our student parliament which is led by students fortnightly.
 Year Leaders use tools with students such as Worry Journals, anxiety journals and resilience scales to equip students with skills in regulating their mental health.
 There are regular assemblies and tutor times on all aspects of mental health and well-being such as healthy use of technologies and lifestyle choices.